How to tune up your group's general settings.

 Add tags to help you identify groups that have common factors.
-When using searches or filters you can then use tag names to isolate groups of a similar.
-If you want to; tags also give you the ability restrict permissions for team members based on tags.
-For an example: you can limit one of your team members to only have access to groups with a certain tag. - To find out more about Team Member Permissions click here.
+When using searches or filters, you can then use tag names to isolate groups of similar.
+If you want to, tags also give you the ability to restrict permissions for team members based on tags.
+For example, you can limit your team members only to access groups with a certain tag. - To find out more about Team Member Permissions, click here.

 Change the default language that your outbound emails appear in.
-Currently Accredible have 19 languages available to choose from.
+Currently, Accredible has 19 languages available to choose from.

-If this group's credentials expires, it's important to set an expiration period.
-Use the drop down menu here to select how long the credentials for this group should be valid for.
+If this group's credentials expire, it's important to set an expiration period.
+Use the drop-down menu here to select how long the credentials for this group should be valid.
 Make sure you have the attribute [credential.expired_on] on the certificate design for this group.

-Normally, when issuing credentials it's important to try and prevent duplicates.
+Normally, when issuing credentials, it's important to try and prevent duplicates.
 Most users don't want one of their recipients to receive the same credential more than once.
 That's why our system will always issue a warning during the publishing process if it thinks you might be creating a duplicate.
-Note: the system tracks your recipients' email addresses to work out if you are creating duplicates, not by name.
+Note: the system tracks your recipients' email addresses to work out if you create duplicates, not by name.

-However, in some cases an issuer may want to be able to issue the same credential to the same person more than once.
-In which case you can activate that ability here by checking the 'Allow Duplicates' function.
+However, in some cases, an issuer may want to issue the same credential to the same person more than once.
+In which case, you can activate that ability here by checking the 'Allow Duplicates' function.

 As well as including a link to the credential view of their certificates, you can also include a PDF version of the certificate directly to your recipient's emails.

-Do keep in mind through, that including a PDF copy of a digital credential may deter your recipients from viewing the credential and interacting with other options like adding it to their LinkedIn profiles.
-This setting is only recommended if you think that your recipients will have difficulty navigating to and using their digital credential.
+Do keep in mind, though, that including a PDF copy of a digital credential may deter your recipients from viewing the credential and interacting with other options like adding it to their LinkedIn profiles.
+This setting is only recommended if you think that your recipients will have difficulty navigating to and using their digital credentials.

-If your recipients add their credentials to LinkedIn, this part of the group settings will help tell LinkedIn's system whether this group of credentials were issued by a company or association, or by an education system like a university or school.
+If your recipients add their credentials to LinkedIn, this part of the group settings will help tell LinkedIn's system whether this group of credentials was issued by a company or association or an education system like a university or school.
 Click whichever selection is accurate for this group.